WukLab/LegoOS/README.md

 |GNU libc|2.17|
 |GRUB2|2.02|

 Of all the above hardware and software requirments, __the CPU and the NIC are the hard requirement__.
 Currently, LegoOS can only run on `Intel x86` CPUs.
 As for the NIC card, LegoOS has ported an `mlx4_ib` driver, which _probably_ can run on other Mellanox cards, but we have not tested other than the one we used.
 As long as you have the CPU and the NIC, we think you can run LegoOS on top your platform.
+You need __at least two machines__, connected by either InfiniBand switch or direct connection.

 We understand that one key for an OS to be successful is let people be able to try it out.
 We are deeply sorry that we can not provide further technical support if you are using a different platform.